75lb/command-line-args/doc/API.md

   - If an option definition has a `type` value that's not a function
   - If an alias is numeric, a hyphen or a length other than 1
   - If an option definition name was used more than once
-    - If case insensitive parsing is enabled (see `options.caseInsensitive`), an option definition name cannot be reused with a different case
   - If an option definition alias was used more than once
   - If more than one option definition has `defaultOption: true`
   - If a `Boolean` option is also set as the `defaultOption`.